-Weapons and ammunition (consent and export licences)
+Weapons and ammunition (application for consent and export licence)

 - consent for the entry into, the exit of, or the transit through the Netherlands for category II and III weapons, ammunition and parts of weapons and ammunition, which are not destined for public service or the armed forces